gitkraken/gitlens-docs/gitlens/GL-Integrations.md

 <div class='callout callout--warning'>
   <p>Community users are limited to basic functionality only.</p>
 </div>

+## GitHub PR Stacks `PRO`

+GitLens supports stacked pull request workflows on GitHub.com.
+When working with stacked PRs, GitLens shows stack information including the stack size, your PR's position within the stack, and the base ref.
+Merge operations are stack-aware, letting you choose to merge a single layer or the entire stack.

+PR stack details appear in the Commit Graph pull request sheet when viewing a PR that belongs to a stack.

+***

 ## GitHub Enterprise Server and GitLab Self-Managed Integration `PRO`